Airbus A310: Design

-The Airbus A310 was a medium- to long-range twin-engined wide-body jet airliner.
+The Airbus A310 is a medium- to long-range twin-engined wide-body jet airliner.
 Initially a derivative of the A300, the aircraft had originally been designated the A300B10.
 It was essentially a shortened variant of the earlier aircraft; however, there were considerable differences between the two aircraft.
 Specifically, the fuselage possessed the same cross-section, but being shorter than the A300, it provided capacity for a typical maximum of 200 passengers.
 The rear fuselage was heavily re-designed, featuring altered tapering, while involved a move aft of the rear bulkhead to create additional capacity; this same design change was later transferred back to later variants of the A300, such as the A300-600 and A330/A340 fuselages.
 The A310 also had a different emergency exit configuration, consisting of four main doors (two at the front and two at the rear of the aircraft), and two smaller doors over the wings.

 The wing of the A310 was redesigned, possessing a reduced span and wing area, and incorporating simpler single-slotted Fowler flaps designed by British Aerospace shortly following its decision to join the Airbus consortium.
 Other changes to the wing included the elimination of the outer ailerons, which were occasionally referred to by the manufacturer as being "low speed ailerons", and the addition of electrically actuated spoilers.
 The wing also featured common pylons, which were able to support all types of engines that were offered to customers to power the airliner.
 From 1985 onwards, the A310-300 introduced wingtip fences which reduced vortex drag and thus improved cruise fuel consumption by over 1.5%.
 A limited number of alterations were also performed to the airliner's tail unit, such as the adoption of smaller horizontal tail surfaces.